jess-data/Twitter-2020-Sentiment-Analysis/README.md

 ![alt text](https://github.com/jess-data/Twitter-2020-Sentiment-Analysis/blob/master/7709-01-7-step-horizontal-flow-diagram-for-powerpoint-16x9%20-%20PowerPoint%2028_12_2020%2011_26_38%20PM.png)

-Tweets Processing Steps
+## Tweets Processing Steps
+This project had different facets which are outlined in the flowchart below.
 ![alt text](https://github.com/jess-data/Twitter-2020-Sentiment-Analysis/blob/master/twitter.jpg)

-Word Cloud
+## Word Cloud Generation
-WordCloud was generated usind WordCloud library and Matplotlib
+To get the most commoon words used to describe 2020, I made use of the POS-tag (Parts of Speech tagging) module in the NLTK library.
+Using the WordCloud library, one can generate a Word Cloud based on word frequency and superimpose these words on any image.
+In this case, I used the Twitter logo and Matplotlib to display the image.
+The Word Cloud shows the words with higher frequency in bigger text size while the "not-so" common words are in smaller text sizes.
 ![alt text](https://github.com/jess-data/Twitter-2020-Sentiment-Analysis/blob/master/wordcloud.png)

-Visulizing Outcome
+## Visulizing Outcome
 The Plot below was genrated using Plotly Library for Python

 ![alt text](https://github.com/jess-data/Twitter-2020-Sentiment-Analysis/blob/master/Twitter%20analytics2%20-%20Jupyter%20Notebook%20-%20Google%20Chrome%2026_12_2020%201_09_57%20AM.png)